pcarvalh/SAT-M/README.md

 # SAT-M
-Sample code for the SAT-M model
+This repo includes sample code for the SAT-M model (Cavalho and Goldstone, 2020).
+For more details about the model check the preprint: https://psyarxiv.com/8psa4/
+This read me will be updated with further details.